Risk Factors Dashboard

 Our business, financial condition and results of operations could be affected by political instability and by changes in other governmental policies, mandates, regulations, and trade agreements, including monetary, fiscal and environmental policies, laws, regulations, acquisition approvals, and other activities of governments, agencies, and similar organizations.
 These risks include, but are not limited to, changes in a country’s or region’s economic or political conditions, local labor conditions and regulations, safety and environmental regulations, reduced protection of intellectual property rights, changes in the regulatory or legal environment, restrictions on currency exchange activities, currency exchange fluctuations, burdensome taxes and tariffs, enforceability of legal agreements and judgments, adverse tax, administrative agency or judicial outcomes, and regulation or taxation of greenhouse gases.
 International risks and uncertainties, including changing social and economic conditions as well as terrorism, political hostilities, and war, could limit our ability to transact business in these markets and could adversely affect our business, financial condition and results of operations.

 The nature of our business makes us susceptible to legal proceedings and governmental investigations from time to time.
 We design much of our own equipment and fabricate and upgrade such equipment in facilities that we operate.
 We also design and develop our own technology.
 If such equipment or technology fails to perform as expected, or if we fail to maintain or operate the equipment properly, there could be personal injuries, property damage, and environmental contamination, which could result in claims against us.
 Our ownership and use of proprietary technology and equipment could also result in infringement of intellectual property claims against us.
-See above “—Technology disputes and limitations on our ability to protect or enforce our intellectual property rights could negatively impact our costs, revenues, and any competitive advantage we hold.
-See above “— Technology disputes and limitations on our ability to protect or enforce our intellectual property rights could negatively impact our costs, revenues, and any competitive advantage we hold. ."
+See above “—Technology disputes and limitations on our ability to protect or enforce our intellectual property rights could negatively impact our costs, revenues, and any competitive advantage we hold."
 The Company also owns and operates a large fleet of motor vehicles, which creates an increased exposure to motor vehicle accidents.
 Also, we may be subject, and have been subject in the past, to litigation resulting from accidents involving motor vehicles.
 These lawsuits have resulted, and may result in the future, in the payment of substantial settlements or damages and increases in our insurance costs.
 In addition, during periods of depressed market conditions we may be subject to an increased risk of our customers, vendors, former employees and others initiating legal proceedings against us.
-Further, actions or decisions we have taken or may take as a consequence of COVID-19 may result in investigations, litigation or legal claims against us.
 Lawsuits or claims against us could have a material adverse effect on our business, financial condition and results of operations.
 Any litigation or claims, even if fully indemnified or insured, could negatively impact our reputation among our customers and the public, and make it more difficult for us to compete effectively or obtain adequate insurance in the future.

-Many aspects of our operations are subject to various laws and regulations in the jurisdictions where we operate, including those relating to drilling practices and comprehensive and frequently changing laws and regulations relating to the safety and to the protection of human health and the environment.
+Many aspects of our operations are subject to various laws and regulations in the jurisdictions where we operate, including those relating to drilling practices and comprehensive and frequently changing laws and regulations relating to the safety and protection of human health and the environment.
 Environmental laws apply to the oil and gas industry including those regulating air emissions, discharges to water, and the transport, storage, use, treatment, disposal and remediation of, and exposure to, solid and hazardous wastes and materials.
 These laws can have a material adverse effect on the drilling industry, including our operations, and compliance with such laws may require us to make significant capital expenditures, such as the installation of costly equipment or operational changes, and may affect the resale values or useful lives of our drilling rigs.
 If we fail to comply with these laws and regulations, we could be exposed to substantial administrative, civil and criminal penalties, delays in permitting or performance of projects and, in some cases, injunctive relief.
 Violations of environmental laws may also result in liabilities for personal injuries, property and natural resource damage and other costs and claims.
 In addition, environmental laws and regulations in the United States impose a variety of requirements on “responsible parties” related to the prevention of oil spills and liability for damages from such spills.
 As an owner and operator of drilling rigs, we may be deemed to be a responsible party under these laws and regulations.
+Additionally, certain actions by federal, state and local regulators relating to the protection of threatened or endangered species or critical habitats may result in limitations on exploration and production activities, thereby reducing demand for our services.

 Additional legislation or regulation and changes to existing legislation and regulation may reasonably be anticipated, and the effect thereof on our operations cannot be predicted.
 The expansion of the scope of laws or regulations protecting the environment has accelerated in recent years, particularly outside the United States, and we expect this trend to continue.
 To the extent new laws are enacted or other governmental actions are taken that prohibit or restrict drilling in areas where we operate or impose additional environmental protection requirements that result in increased costs to the oil and gas industry, in general, or the drilling industry, in particular, our business or prospects could be materially adversely affected.

 We have paid a quarterly dividend for many years and commencing in fiscal 2023 paid a quarterly supplemental dividend in addition to the established base dividend as part of a supplemental capital allocation plan.
+On July 25, 2024, we announced that we would suspend our supplemental dividend in fiscal year 2025 as a part of the acquisition of KCA Deutag announced in July 25, 2024.
+Our most recent quarterly base dividend declared was $0.25 per share.
 On July 25, 2024, we announced that we would suspend our supplemental dividend in fiscal year 2025 as a part of the Acquisition announced July 25, 2024.
 Our most recent quarterly base dividend declared was $0.25 per share.
 In the future, our Board of Directors may, without advance notice, determine to reduce or suspend our dividends in order to maintain our financial flexibility and best position the Company for long‑term success.
 The declaration and amount of future dividends is at the discretion of our Board of Directors and will depend on our financial condition, results of operations, cash flows, prospects, industry conditions, capital requirements and other factors and restrictions our Board of Directors deems relevant.
 In addition, any elimination of, or downward revision in our dividend payments could have an adverse effect on the market price of our common stock.
 The likelihood that dividends will be reduced or suspended is increased during periods of prolonged market weakness or uncertainty.
-The likelihood that dividends will be reduced or suspended is increased during periods of prolonged market weakness or uncertainty, such as the downturn as a result of the COVID-19 pandemic and the oil price collapse in 2020.
-In addition, our ability to pay dividends may be limited by agreements governing our indebtedness now or in the future.
 In addition, our ability to pay dividends may be limited by agreements governing our indebtedness now or in the future.
 There can be no assurance that we will not reduce our dividend or that we will continue to pay a dividend in the future.

 The trading price of our common stock may be volatile.
 Securities markets worldwide experience significant price and volume fluctuations.
 This market volatility, as well as other general economic, market or political conditions, could reduce the market price of our common stock in spite of our operating or financial performance.
 The following factors, in addition to other factors described in this “Risk Factors” section and elsewhere in this Form 10-K, may have a significant impact on the market price of our common stock: